dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/installprovisiontool.rst

     * Configures Omnia databases basis ``input/provision_config.yml``.
     * Creates an inventory of all nodes in the cluster at ``/opt/omnia/omnia_inventory/``.
 This inventory will list nodes based on the type of CPUs and GPUs they have.
 The inventory files are:

-        * ``compute_cpu_amd```
+        * ``compute_cpu_amd``
         * ``compute_cpu_intel``
         * ``compute_gpu_amd``
         * ``compute_gpu_nvidia``
         * ``compute_servicetag_ip``

-    .. note:: Service tags will only be written into the inventory files after the nodes are booted post provisioning.
+    .. note:: Service tags will only be written into the inventory files after the nodes are successfully PXE booted post provisioning.

     To call this playbook individually, ensure that ``input/provision_config.yml`` and ``input/provision_config_credentials.yml`` are updated and then run::